Royce Lewis Preview, Player Props: Twins vs. Mets

 Royce Lewis At The Plate

-- Lewis is batting .500 with two homers during his last outings and is on a five-game hitting streak.
+- Lewis is batting .421 with one homer during his last games and is on a six-game hitting streak.

-- Lewis has had at least one RBI in 42.6% of his games this season (20 of 47), with two or more RBI nine times (19.1%).
-He has also accounted for three or more of his team's runs in five contests.
+- Lewis has picked up an RBI in 41.7% of his games this year, with two or more RBI in 18.8% of his games.
+He has also produced three or more runs in five contests.

-- He has scored in 23 games this season, with multiple runs six times.
+- In 24 of 48 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.